-- ... which has been taken to its absolute, bittersweet zenith via the last portion of episode 12 of the Goddesses Arcwith Chihiro having some flashbacks of those moments with Keima throughout the the last few episodes (including the kiss that she gave him), then with one last shot of her, clenching her guitar tightly, and slowly crying her heart out.
-(Just check the page image...)
+- ... which has been taken to its absolute, bittersweet zenith via the last portion of episode 12 of the Goddesses Arc with Chihiro having some flashbacks of those moments with Keima throughout the the last few episodes (including the kiss that she gave him), then with one last shot of her, clenching her guitar tightly, and slowly crying her heart out (see main pic.)

-In relation to that, The Stinger of the preceding episode.
-Just hearing the claps of the people while the shot pans on the Maijima Festival concert stage... followed by Keima uttering his Catch Phrase as the title of the said episode is flashed on a white background.
-Doubly so for those who have read that part of the manga, seeing it as a Foregone Conclusion
+- In relation to that, The Stinger of the preceding episode.
+Just hearing the claps of the people while the shot pans on the Maijima Festival concert stage... followed by Keima uttering his Catchphrase as the title of the said episode is flashed on a white background.
+Doubly so for those who have read the Goddesses Arc portion of the manga in its entirety, seeing it as a Foregone Conclusion

-- Just the third opening song, "Secrets of the Goddess", has garnered this reaction from quite a few people, because of the combination of harmonious choir, orchestra and putting Haqua to sing, and above all, the beautiful lyrcs that accompany it.
-The song is divided into a prologue, six "chapters", and an epilogue, and is a summary of the whole Goddess arc.
-The "chapters" are named after each Goddess, ordered from eldest to youngest, with their lyrics being about their hosts' personalities and/or character archetypes, with the exception of chapter II, which is written in Kanon's POV and is a Tear Jerker in its own right.
-The prologue and epilogue are both written in Keima's POV, but the true Tear Jerker in the song is the epilgoue, which summarizes Keima's feelings about the end of the Goddess Arc, including how much he regrets breaking Chihiro's heart.
+- Just the third opening song, "Secrets of the Goddess", has garnered this reaction from quite a few people, not just because of the combination of harmonious choir, orchestral arrangements, and Haqua on vocals, but also the beautiful lyrics that accompany it.
+The song is divided into a prologue, six "chapters", and an epilogue, and is a summary of the whole Goddesses Arc.
+The "chapters" are named after each Goddess, the lyrics for each being about their hosts' personalities and/or character archetypes, with the exception of chapter II, which is written in Kanon's POV and is a Tear Jerker in its own right.
+The prologue and epilogue are both written in Keima's POV, but the true Tear Jerker in the song is the epilgoue, which summarizes Keima's feelings as to the end of the said arc, including how much he regrets breaking Chihiro's heart.